 After the catheter is taken out, the person may have trouble urinating.
-If this happens, try helping them sit in 8 to 10 centimetres of warm water (sitz bath).
+If this happens, try helping them sit in 8 to 10 centimetres (3 to 4 inches) of warm water (sitz bath).
 If the urge to urinate comes during the sitz bath, it may be easier for them to urinate while still in the bath.

 Some burning may happen the first few times the person urinates.
 If the burning lasts longer, it may be a sign of an infection.